centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-cloudwatchlogs.md

 <Tabs groupId="sync">
 <TabItem value="Cloud-Aws-CloudWatchLogs-custom" label="Cloud-Aws-CloudWatchLogs-custom">

-There is no service template linked to this host template.
+No service template is linked to this host template.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">